ch4mpy/spring-addons/samples/tutorials/README.md

 3. [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication) show how to change `spring-addons-*-*-resource-server` starters auto-configuration to match advanced business security requirements: parsing private-claims, extending `Authentication` implementation and enriching security DSL

 As an alternate, if you are interested in token introspection, you should refer to [`resource-server_with_introspection`](resource-server_with_introspection).

+You might want to end with `resource-server_with_ui` if your application also serves UI elements which need OAuth2 login.

 ## Content
 - [Tutorials scenarios](#scenarios)